 The group brought together business officials from key sectors, community leaders, and relevant government, academia, and health representatives.
 The MPSG met several times -- as a full group and in subject-specific committees -- in late 2019 and early 2020.
 Participants looked at current air quality data, modelling, and regulatory requirements (in particular, the 2015 8-hour Ozone standard NAAQS requirements) to develop a common baseline understanding among the stakeholders.

-The APCD will use emission reduction recommendations in the creation of a Multipollutant Air Quality Strategy document to guide its work in the coming years, including potential additions to the area’s federally enforceable State Implementation Plan (SIP) if required.
+The APCD will use emission reduction recommendations in the creation of a Multipollutant Air Quality Strategy to guide its work in the coming years, including potential additions to the area’s federally enforceable State Implementation Plan (SIP) if required.
 Recommendations outside of the scope of the APCD’s work will be provided to other relevant entities or agencies with APCD support where possible.

 About the Multipollutant Stakeholder Group

 The MPSG will be informed by the work of five committees – Point Source, Area Source, Mobile Source, Health, and Outreach/Education.
 Each committee will have a few initial goals set for its work, but will be encouraged to consider additional goals as needed.
 Examples of the expected committee work include discussion and development of recommendations for emission reduction strategies, outreach and engagement opportunities around air quality and health impacts, and additional lines of inquiry for how our community can protect public health from air pollution.
-You are welcome to join these committees and help develop next steps to improve air quality and public health in Louisville.

 We'll do our best to answer them.
 You can submit your questions here.